-Any dispute arising from the proposal process prior to the award of the contract must be submitted in writing to Cyndi Spencer, Assistant Director Grants and Contracts Administration, within ten (10) calendar days of the date of the recommendation award or denial letter.
-The only grounds for an appeal that will be considered are that RCAC failed to follow the selection procedures specified in this RFP or that there has been a violation of conflict of interest; or violation of Federal or State law.
+Any dispute arising from the proposal process prior to the award of the contract must be submitted in writing to Cyndi Spencer, Chief Operating Officer, within ten (10) calendar days of the date of the recommendation award or notice of denial.
+The only grounds for an appeal that will be considered are that RCAC failed to follow the selection procedures specified in this RFP or that there has been a violation of conflict of interest, or violation of Federal or State law.
 RCAC will consider only those specific issues addressed in the written appeal.
 RCAC will make its determination within thirty (30) days of receipt and their decision shall be final with respect to the matters of fact.